-Still, according to Marisa Weiss, M.D., president and founder of Breastcancer.org, and Emily Conant, chief of breast imaging at the Hospital of the University of Pennsylvania, it’s important to know that if you routinely get screening mammograms, the number of false positives you get may go down because the radiologist is able to compare the current mammogram to earlier studies.
+Still, according to Marisa Weiss, M.D., chief medical officer of Breastcancer.org, and Emily Conant, chief of breast imaging at the Hospital of the University of Pennsylvania, it’s important to know that if you routinely get screening mammograms, the number of false positives you get may go down because the radiologist is able to compare the current mammogram to earlier studies.
 This makes it easier to figure out if the finding on the mammogram is new, old, the same, or different.
 Cancer usually appears new and bigger when compared to an older mammogram.

 If you're 40 or older and have an average risk of breast cancer, yearly screening mammograms should be part of your healthcare.
 If your breast cancer risk is higher than average or you have very dense breasts, you may want to talk to your doctor about a more aggressive breast cancer screening plan that makes the most sense for your particular situation.

 There's only one of you and you deserve the best care possible.
 Don't let any obstacles get in the way of your regular screening mammograms.

 - If you're worried about cost, talk to your doctor, a local hospital social worker, or staff members at a mammogram center.
 Ask about free programs in your area.

 - If you're having problems scheduling a mammogram, call the National Cancer Institute (800-4-CANCER) or the American College of Radiology (800-227-5463) to find certified mammogram providers near you.